UK Corporation Tax

-Income tax is generally deducted from an employee’s salary on a monthly basis, through an employer-run system known as ‘Pay As You Earn’ (PAYE), and automatically paid to HM Revenue & Customs (HMRC).
-As an employee, you will pay between 0% and 45% tax, depending on your earnings.
+Income Tax (and national insurance) is generally deducted from an employee’s salary on a monthly basis, through an employer-run system known as “Pay As You Earn” (PAYE).

 With the right advice from London & Partners, with tax incentives and low corporation tax, the UK is a very affordable place to do business.